 1. RyRob: The Blog of Ryan Robinson

-My own blog began as more of a personal blog—and gradually grew into a business over time as my readers began asking so many questions about how to build an audience & monetize your digital presence.
+My blog began as more of a personal blog and gradually grew into a business over time as my readers began asking so many questions about how to build an audience and monetize your digital presence.
 If you take a look back at my earliest posts, you can see how they’re focused on my own story.
-They even incorporate some of my (old) interests like sports and skydiving.
+They even incorporate some of my (old) interests, like sports and skydiving.

-Today, I monetize RyRob mainly through affiliate marketing, along with my own product sales (blogging courses & blogging books), and my work as a content marketing consultant.
-Back when I published those first few posts on my brand new blog, I just had a handful of readers and lots of ideas that I wanted to share about entrepreneurship.
+Today, I monetize RyRob mainly through affiliate marketing, along with my own product sales (blogging courses & blogging books) and my work as a content marketing consultant.
+When I published those first few posts on my brand new blog, I just had a handful of readers and lots of ideas I wanted to share about entrepreneurship.

 2. Laura Vanderkam

-Laura Vanderkam’s blog, headed “Writing About Time Management, Life, Careers & Family” deals with all those topics, but has a distinctly personal blogging angle.
-For instance, Laura posts a weekly “Wednesday Musings” which is focused on details of family life, as well as links to various projects Laura’s working on, or places she’s been interviewed.
+Laura Vanderkam’s blog, “Writing About Time Management, Life, Careers & Family,” deals with all those topics but has a distinctly personal blogging angle.
+For instance, Laura posts a weekly “Wednesday Musings” that is focused on details of family life and links to various projects Laura’s working on or places she’s been interviewed.

-Her “TBT Scorecard” posts are roundups of how she’s doing on various metrics she’s tracking, and they’re very much focused on her life rather than offering lots of tips or advice to the reader.
+Her “TBT Scorecard” posts are roundups of her performance on various metrics she’s tracking.
+They’re very much focused on her life rather than offering lots of tips or advice to the reader.

 3. Not a Blog, by George R.R.
 Martin

 George could write a typical author blog about things like his writing process and tips for would-be authors… but instead, his blog is very much focused on the things that interest him.
-That includes stuff like the NFL, his experience of Covid in recent years, his travels, Marvel movies, and much more, as well as details about his books and the TV shows based on them, all written in a low-key, chatty, personal style.
+That includes stuff like the NFL, his experience of COVID-19 in recent years, his travels, Marvel movies, and much more, and details about his books and the TV shows based on them, all written in a low-key, chatty, personal style.

 4. Holly Lisle

-Holly Lisle, another author (you’re picking up on a trend here), uses her personal blog to talk about how her writing is going, and to sometimes tell anecdotes from her past.
+Holly Lisle, another author (you’re picking up on a trend here), uses her personal blog to discuss how her writing is going and sometimes shares anecdotes from her past.
 She also posts photos of her cat, Sheldon.
-Her blog is a great way for her to connect with both her audiences: fans of her books and people looking for writing advice.
+Her blog is a great way for her to connect with her audiences: fans of her books and people looking for writing advice.

-Her blog helps market her many novels, as well as her books and courses aimed at writers.
+Her blog helps market her many novels and her books and courses aimed at writers.

 5. Designer Daddy